nathaww/frontend-challenge/README.md

-# Team Steam - Frontend Challenge
+# Till's SaaS Team - Frontend Challenge

 A modern React application for team management and authentication, built with React, TypeScript, and Vite.